standard/atom-standard-formatter/README.md

 Switch between standard and semi-standard styles.
 If `checkStyleDevDependencies` is `true` this setting will be ignored.

+#### honorPackageConfig (default: true)

+Don't auto-format files included in the package.json's `"ignore"` configuration for the detected style.

+| Note: This will use the nearest package.json

 ### Formatting

 This package uses [standard-format](https://github.com/maxogden/standard-format)